Here are just a few ways you can take action:

 Here’s a quick and easy guide — a Candidate Meter! — to measuring the real reform pedigree of candidates running for office at any level:

-Pass along this URGENT EDREFORM ELECTION UPDATE, which has important information and tools that help people know how to vote for education reform.
+Pass along this EDREFORM ELECTION TOOLS, which has important information and tools that help people know how to vote for education reform.